mindis/snowplow.github.com/_posts/2014-02-xx-snowplow-javascript-tracker-0.14.0-released.md

 1. [New feature: gzipping]
 2. [New feature: set user ID from a cookie]
 3. [New feature: set user ID from a querystring]
-4. [New feature: pass a referrer through an IFrame]
+4. [New feature: pass a referrer through an iframe]
 5. [New feature: respecting Do Not Track]
 6. [New build process]
-7. [Housekeeping]
+7. [Other structural improvements]
 8. [Upgrading]
 9. [Getting help]

 <h2><a name="gzipping">1.
 New feature: gzipping</a></h2>

 Our hosted JavaScript JavaScript Tracker is now gzipped for CloudFront delivery using a Grunt plugin.
 This decreases the file size by about 70%, improving load times and perceived website speed.
-All modern browsers support gzipping.
+All modern browsers support gzipping ([reference] [gzip-browsers]).

 <h2><a name="cookie">2.
 New feature: set user ID from a cookie</a></h2>